openhab/openhab-python/MIGRATION.md

 from scope import ON, OFF, UP, DOWN
 ```

-for more details can be found in [scope readme](https://github.com/HolgerHees/openhab-python/blob/main/README.md#using-scope)
+more details can be found in the [scope readme](https://github.com/HolgerHees/openhab-python/blob/main/README.md#using-scope)

 ### Logging